RutledgePaulV/datalogger/readme.md

 ### Testing

 Assert portions of the data from logs that get written.
+Assertions are evaluated against the log data according to the rules defined by [avow](https://github.com/RutledgePaulV/avow).

 ```clojure